appsmithorg/appsmith/README.md

 There are two ways to start using Appsmith.

 - To quickly explore and use the platform, signup on [Appsmith Cloud](https://app.appsmith.com/).
-- To  install and manage Appsmith on your machine:
+- To install and manage Appsmith on your machine, see the installation guides below.

 | Installation Methods                                                                                                            | Documentation                                                                                                                                                    |
 | ------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |